 Outbreak- Plagues are creepy and scary.
 Bryn makes them fascinating and understandable.
 Did the Black Death create the conditions in Europe that made capitalism and the trans-Atlantic slave trade possible?
 Did smallpox ensure the colonization of the Americas, Australia and New Zealand?
 Did yellow fever end slavery in the Americas?
 Did cholera help create the modern city?
 Did flu lead to the discovery of modern antibiotics?
 These are some of the questions posed in Outbreak.
 Students will learn how the ripple effects long ago plagues still shape our behavior today, and how contemporary plagues continue to modify our behavior (like toxoplasma, a microscopic animal that infects half of humanity, changes our personalities and may cause up to a million car accidents a year!).

-Bryn has several participatory experiments students can try that are especially useful for kinesthetic learners.
+Bryn and the students work together to create a custom infectious disease or engage in one of several participatory experiments.
 Students will come away from this presentation with a better understanding of the importance of revision and editing in the evolution of an effective non-fiction story, the amazing power of the microscopic world and a new appreciation of why we wash our hands!

 Adaptable for all ages.